 Luckily for me, Tim Ferriss already lives the life that I want.
 In his book, he calls this life New Rich.

 The New Rich are those who abandon the deferred-life plan and create luxury lifestyles in the present using the currency of the New Rich: time and mobility.

-Despite Tim definition, New Rich to me means having several automotive passive incomes which don't require a lot of your time, giving you the ability to live your best life.
-I haven't finished the book, but I highly recommend the book; it's not a get rich quick scheme, but for me, it's about changing your mentality and thought process about work and how to optimise your life fully.
+Despite Tim's definition, New Rich means having several automotive passive incomes that don't require a lot of your time, giving you the ability to live your best life.
+It's not a get-rich-quick scheme, but for me, it's about changing your mentality and thought process about work and how to optimise your life fully.

-Then Ali Abdaal made a video that gave me a direction as to how I could achieve the lifestyle that I want.
-The video changed my perspective of the benefits of putting yourself out there.
-He does a great job detailing that there is little to no risk in going out there and showcasing yourself.
-Then it clicked; this would be a massive benefit for my PhD journey and connecting with others to share thoughts and ideas that most people around me don't want to speak about.
-Ali also touches upon insecurities and nerves about putting yourself out there, which is good.
-I advise you to watch it.
+Then Ali Abdaal made a video that gave me a direction on how to achieve my lifestyle.
+The video changed my perspective on the benefits of putting yourself out there, and he does a great job detailing that there is little to no risk in going out there and showcasing yourself.
+Then it clicked; this would be a massive benefit for my PhD journey and connecting with others to share thoughts and ideas that most people around me don't want to discuss.

 So that's how I landed on Ghost and began blogging.

 One thing that I discovered once I started writing was that it was therapeutic for me.
-Writing allows me to conceptualise issues and specific rough patches in my life that I've just left to fester inside, but now I can deal with, enabling me to heal and move past them.
+Writing allows me to conceptualise issues and specific rough patches in my life that I've just left to rot inside but can now deal with, enabling me to heal and move past them.

 My contact details are at the bottom; if anyone wants to collaborate, share thoughts, or give feedback more than happy to listen.